KyleFord76063/GitTraining/04-FirstLab/README.md

 # Task

 * Create in your repository following folders and files.
-* To files put some content per your preference:
+* For these files put some content in them per your preference:
   * MyConsoleApp
     * console.txt
   * MyWindowsApp